DrEntropy/multinom/readme.md

 ## Overview

 Multinomial regression is a statistical technique used to model outcomes with more than two categories.
 This repository demonstrates how to implement and analyze multinomial regression models using PyMC.

+* multinom.ipynb: This looks at the Iris data set and uses a multinomial regression model to predict the species of iris based on the features.

+* random_effects_mn.ipynb: This explores random effects in multinomial regression.
+In this case we look at the simplest possible model: Three categories and just one random effect.
+In the future may add covariats.

 ## Requirements